madebyform/react-parts/readme.md

 }, …
 ```

 We also retrieve additional information from GitHub.
 If your component's source code is not hosted on Github, or you didn't specify the [`repository`](https://docs.npmjs.com/files/package.json#repository) property in your `package.json` file, we will not be able to show statistics (such as stars) for the time being.

-Results from NPM are manually curated, to prevent packages that are not React Native components from being displayed, and the site is updated regularly.
+Results from NPM are manually curated and the site is updated regularly.

-#### About React for Web

-There are already some [great](http://react-components.com/) [websites](http://www.reactjsx.com/) for React components for the Web.
-We are also planning to add a separate section for them to [React.parts](https://react.parts).